mchmarny/git-ops/README.md

-# Continuous deployment demo using GitHub actions
+# Continuous deployment using GitHub actions

+Simple pipeline for test, image, and deploy app onto Kubernetes cluster using GitHub action.
+This pipeline is triggered by the creation of a release tag (e.g. `v.1.2.3`).
+It sets up the test environment and runs unit tests.
+If tests are successful, the pipeline creates configuration data, builds and publishes the image to the GitHub container registry, as well as deploys the resulting image using the simple deployment strategy.

+![](image/diagram.png)

+![git-ops release on tag](https://github.com/mchmarny/git-ops/workflows/git-ops%20release%20on%20tag/badge.svg) [![Go Report Card](https://goreportcard.com/badge/github.com/mchmarny/git-ops)](https://goreportcard.com/report/github.com/mchmarny/git-ops) ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/mchmarny/git-ops)

 > This demo assumes yoo already have a Kubernetes cluster configured with Dapr.
 If not, consider the opinionated Dapr install in [dapr-demos/setup](https://github.com/mchmarny/dapr-demos/tree/master/setup).

-![](image/diagram.png)

-![git-ops release on tag](https://github.com/mchmarny/git-ops/workflows/git-ops%20release%20on%20tag/badge.svg) [![Go Report Card](https://goreportcard.com/badge/github.com/mchmarny/git-ops)](https://goreportcard.com/report/github.com/mchmarny/git-ops) ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/mchmarny/git-ops)

 ## Demo